tapquo/appnima.docs/EN/appnimajs.md

 ---------
 You users can register the places where they are.
 Send the `ID` and `REFERENCE` with the request:

-	Appnima.Location.checkin("28319319833", "CqQBlwAAAEXdx350jL2InIRtksTkbZJ-m")
+	Appnima.Location.checkin("28319319833", "CqQBlwAAAEXdx350jL2InIRtksTkbZJ-m");

 Get visited places
 ------------------
 You can get the list of checkins with this resource.
 The unique parameter needed is the user's id:

-	Appnima.Location.checkins("28319319833")
+	Appnima.Location.checkins("28319319833");

 Friends around
 --------------
 You can ask APP/NIMA for the friends that are near to you.
 The parameters needed are the latitude, longitude and radius:

-	Appnima.Location.friends("43.6525842", "-79.3834173, 100")
+	Appnima.Location.friends("43.6525842", "-79.3834173, 100");

 People around
 -------------
 You can ask APP/NIMA for the people that is near to you.
 The parameters needed are the latitude, longitude and radius:

-	Appnima.Location.people("43.6525842", "-79.3834173, 100")
+	Appnima.Location.people("43.6525842", "-79.3834173, 100");

 **PUSH**

 PUSH notifications
 ------------------
-To send push notifications to the devices that the users have registered the data needed is: User's ID, The notification text, and the content of the notification.
+To send push notifications to the devices that the users have registered the data needed is: User's ID, the notification text, and the content of the notification.

-	Appnima.Push.send("28319319833", "Mensaje", {"title": "JSON con los campos necesarios", "text": "Hola App/nima!"})
+	Appnima.Push.send("28319319833", "Mensaje", {"title": "JSON con los campos necesarios", "text": "Hola App/nima!"});

 **SOCKET**

 Groups
 ------
-The groups are persistent rooms of 1 to N users.
+The groups are persistent rooms from 1 to N users.
+In the groups only allowed users can connect and send data.
 To work with groups an instance of group must be created:

 	group = new Appnima.Socket.Group();